sonujose/angular-webpack-express/README.md

 ## Future updates (We are working on it)
 - Currently sass files are compiled by gulp, need to make webpack compile sass
-- Need to update angular modules for better bundling using webpack
 - Live watch need to be updated
 - Add Typescript support